RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 Entity properties (`PropertiesSchema`) and action parameters (`ActionDescription.ParameterSchema`) are both described using standard JSON Schema.
 Complex types (classes, records) and enums are always extracted to the top-level `Definitions` dictionary and referenced via `$ref`.
 Primitives and simple collections are inlined.

-**JSON Schema representation:** All JSON Schema fields use `JsonSchema` from the `JsonSchema.Net` library.
-This provides strongly-typed keyword access (e.g., `PropertiesKeyword`, `TypeKeyword`, `RequiredKeyword`) for the Mermaid and Markdown mappers, eliminating manual JSON parsing. `JsonSchema` round-trips naturally with `System.Text.Json` via its built-in converter.
-The source generator produces the JSON Schema strings at compile time; they are deserialized into `JsonSchema` instances for the schema model.
+**JSON Schema representation:** All JSON Schema fields use `System.Text.Json.JsonDocument` on the public model types, keeping the schema model free of third-party type dependencies.
+The Mermaid and Markdown mappers convert to `JsonSchema` (from `JsonSchema.Net`) internally for strongly-typed keyword access. `IJsonSchemaFactory.Generate()` returns `JsonDocument`, and the source generator emits code that passes these directly into the schema model.

 Example `PropertiesSchema` referencing a shared `Address` definition: